tedwestling/variational_asymptotics/README.md

 # variational_asymptotics
-Replication files for analyses and experiments in "Beyond prediction: A framework for inference with variational approximations in mixture models".
+Replication files for analyses and experiments in:

+Westling, T. and McCormick, T. H. (2019).
+Beyond Prediction: A Framework for Inference With Variational Approximations in Mixture Models.
+Journal of Computational and Graphical Statistics, 28(4):778-789. doi:10.1080/10618600.2019.1609977.

 To download the NLSY97 data, follow these steps: